 Your phone, their app.
 Just in case the $1 fee does stick around after July 1, keep in mind that the Atlanta Streetcar mobile ticketing app is at the ready for weekly, monthly and visitor passes.
 Download the app in the Apple Store or from Google Play.

 Enjoying (at least) seven more Streetcar Experiences.
 Each month for the rest of 2018, The Monthly Streetcar Experience does the organizing for sight-seeing riders, offering an enhanced view of the history and happenings that shape the downtown neighborhoods along the Streetcar line.
 Monthly celebrations include June's exploration of Luckie at Cone, home to arts and culture in the Fairlie-Poplar District; August's "park and ride" focus on the Park Place stop and December's holiday adventure at Dobbs Plaza.

 Skipping event traffic in the Centennial Park District.
-Jump on the streetcar and leave the car at home (or at a park and ride lot) for events like the July 15-16 "Share an ICE COLD Coke" Experience at World of Coca-Cola or the July 21 Gary Clark Jr. at the Tabernacle.
+Jump on the streetcar and leave the car at home (or at a park and ride lot) for the World of Coca-Cola’s Portrait Wall.

 Loving it so much you move in nearby.
 Desire to live near the Streetcar?
 That can happen.
 Just three samples of Atlanta Streetcar friendly condos include 123 Luckie Condos; 90 Fairlie Condos and The Healey Condos.